danielylingv2/danielylingv2.github.io/docs/about.markdown

 I am currently working on novel human-inspired paradigms for AI design.
 Of particular interest is solving the climate crisis in the development of these paradigms.

 I enjoy thinking about new technology, second-order effects, positive feedback loops, and collective good.
-I often use systems thinking, interdisciplinary approaches, conceptual frameworks/abstraction, and mathematical methods.
+I often like systems thinking, interdisciplinary approaches, conceptual frameworks/abstraction, and mathematical methods.

 My research has been supported by the Moore Foundation, DARPA, Siemens Foundation, Intel Foundation, Society for Science, among others.